AprilAngland/triviawithus/README.md

 # Summary

-This application is an interactive trivia application for party, wedding reception, events, etc. There are two types of users: guest and host.
-Host will have access to data
+This app is an interactive trivia tool for party, events, etc. It is build to the author Tianxin's own wedding reception.
+There are two types of users: guest and host.
+Host will have access to a list of trivia questions from the database

+## Event Logistic

+Guests will

-## Setup
+## Interactive Trivia

+# Running the tool

 To test ot this project on your computer, please complete these steps: